 10 Ways to Drive Traffic to Your Real Estate Listings

 For a lot of real estate websites, the majority of landing pages are simply listing pages that have been indexed by search engines.
-This provides a great many entry points into the site.
-However, since MLS data is shared with every other website on that MLS feed, including big players such as Trulia, Zillow and Homes.com, the competition for visibility is high.
+These provide many entry points into the site.
+However, since MLS data is shared with every other website on that MLS feed, including big players such as Trulia, Zillow, and Homes.com, the competition for visibility is high.
 Sellers want to get as many people viewing their property as possible so that it will sell.
 This puts agents and brokers under pressure for good search rankings, where the majority of people begin their property search.

 So How Do I Get My Listings to the Top?

 For the reason mentioned above, your listings can appear on other competitor sites as syndicated listings.
 While there is no silver bullet in getting your listing on your website to rank number 1 for a property, there are several ways to increase the chances of leap-frogging the pack.
 In no particular order, here are 10 ways to improve search engine traction to your listings.

 This seems like a no-brainer for a business page on Google +, Facebook, LinkedIn and Twitter, since your network can easily share these listings through links and do a lot of work for you.
 Watch out however, that you don’t overuse these mediums and come across as overtly commercial.
 Simply posting listings with no context can have the reverse effect and the Likes and Followers you have slowly built, will quickly disappear.
 If there is a listing with an appealing narrative, then make sure to comment about the listing and explain why you think your network needs to see it.